 Once my quotes were cut out, it was all about the mod podge.
 I used it to adhere the quotes to the board and to seal them to the boards for my shrine.

 After these boards dried, I decided to use command strips to hang the board of these pieces aka a renter’s best friend.

 And Voila!
 Looking at this permanent altar every day makes me so happy for my spiritual practice.
-I am rejuvenated after sitting on my meditation pouf (I made a few months back) and meditating each morning to help me center myself.
-I love lighting some incense in a burner and using prayer to channel my guides.
+I am rejuvenated after sitting on my meditation pouf (I made it a few months back) and meditating each morning to help me center myself.
+Lighting some incense on a burner and using prayer to channel my spirit guides.

-I see this space as being a place for reflection, lots of rituals to drum up more positivity, to look at my oracle cards, tarot cards, journaling, practicing gratitude, and breathing life into my crystals.
+I see this space as being a place for reflection, lots of rituals to drum up more positivity, looking at my oracle cards, and tarot cards, journaling, practicing gratitude, and breathing life into my crystals.

 I have also really gotten into candles, crystals, and sage when I meditate.
 Check out my little layout and grid of a variety of crystals.
 Amethyst and rose quartz are my favorite crystals.